Invariant Keisler measures for omega-categorical structures: Keisler measures and ergodic measures

 For conciseness of notation, in subsequent sections we shall generally refer to $\mu$ as an ergodic measure on $\mathcal{M}^{eq}$ (in the variable $x$).
 By this we mean that $\mu$ is a Borel probability measure on $S_x(M^{eq})$ invariant under the action of $\mathrm{Aut}(M^{eq})$, which is also $\mathrm{Aut}(M^{eq})$-ergodic.
 As noted above, when $x$ is a variable in the real sort, there is a one-to-one correspondence between these ergodic measures and the ergodic $\mathrm{Aut}(M)$-invariant Borel probability measures on $S_x(M)$.
-Furthermore, any invariant Keisler measure on $M$ in the variable $x$ induces an $\mathrm{Aut}(M)$-invariant Borel probability measures on $S_x(M)$.
+More generally, given the various correspondences explained in this section we can safely use $\mu$ to denote both the Keisler measure and the corresponding Borel probability measures on $S_x(M)$ and $S_x(M^{eq})$.